 Montalcino is a well-known hill town located in Tuscany, Italy.
 Montalcino is located in the province of Siena and the cities located closest to Montalcino are Siena, Florence and Pisa.
-It is believed that the area where the town is located had been inhabited since the Etruscan times before the rule of the Romans in the area.
+It is believed that the area where the town is located had been inhabited since Etruscan times before the rule of the Romans in the area.

-Montalcino was first mentioned in a document of 9th century which mentions a church that was present here since then.
+Montalcino was first mentioned in a document of the 9th century which mentions a church that was present here since then.
 The population of the town grew when the natives of the nearby Roselle fled and took refuge in Montalcino.
 The economy of Montalcino is mainly based on agriculture, production of wine and of recent years, also on tourism.

-Attractions in Montalcino
+Attractions in Montalcino, Tuscany

 Fortress of Montalcino